Willy Vandersteen: 1970s

 Paul Geerts joined the Studio in 1968, where he at first worked as an artist on the German Jerom comics.
 Already in 1969, he replaced De Rop as the main inker for Suske en Wiske.
 Geerts also drew Vandersteens attention when he proposed a few scenario's for Jerom, and in 1971 he made his first story for Suske en Wiske.
 From 1972 on, he became the main creator of the flagship series Suske en Wiske, which he continued until the late 1990s.
 De Rop and Goossens again became the main inkers, with Geerts responsible for the stories and the pencil art.
 In these years, Suske en Wiske reached its peak popularity, and the older stories now were republished in colours in the main series.
 In 1975 and 1976, the Dutch television broadcast six puppet movies with new Suske en Wiske stories.
 They were very successful and sales of new albums reached over 200,000 copies.
 The merchandising business boomed as well, and commercial comics were one of the main new jobs for the Studio.

-The Studio was mainly established with the artists that joined in the 1960s, but two new artists were Erik De Rop and Robert Merhottein, who became the only artist to leave Studio Vandersteen and start his own successful series.
+The Studio was mainly established with the artists that joined in the 1960s.
+Two new artists were Erik De Rop and Robert Merhottein, who became the only artist to leave Studio Vandersteen and start his own successful series.

 Vandersteen, liberated of the work on the daily comic, started on a comic series based on one of the novels he had read as a youth: Robert en Bertrand, the story of two Flemish tramps at the fin de siècle.
 The series debuted in De Standaard in 1972.
 The series was the first in a long time to renew the enthusiasm of Vandersteen, and the graphical quality and the stories were a lot better than most of the Studio production of the time.

-For the newspaper supplement Pats, he also created the title series in 1974, but he left most of the work to Merhottein.
+For the newspaper supplement Pats, he also created the title series in 1974.
+He left most of the work to Merhottein.
 The series changed its name to Tits in 1977 after a lawsuit, and disappeared in 1986.